Environmental Impact of Wind Energy

 Another wind turbine effect on the environment and those people living near to a wind farm installation is that of shadow flicker.
 As the turbines blades rotate in sunny conditions, they cast moving shadows on the ground or on nearby residences resulting in alternating changes in light intensity depending on the time of the year (which itself determines how low or high the sun is in the sky) and time of day.
 When related to wind turbines, this effect is known as shadow flicker.

 Shadow flicker is caused by intermittent chopping of the sunlight behind the rotating blades which casts a shadow that appears to flick ON and OFF as the wind turbine blades rotate.
-The amount of shadow flicker is dependant upon several factors, including the location of people relative to the turbine, the wind speed and direction, the variation in the sunlight.
+The amount of shadow flicker produced is dependant upon several factors, including the location of people relative to the turbine, the wind speed and direction, the variation in the sunlight.
 Shadow flicker can be a nuisance to nearby humans, but it is possible to calculate very precisely whether a flickering shadow will in fact fall on a given location near a wind farm, and how many hours in a year it will do so.

 Reflectance, also known as blade glint, is the opposite of shadow flicker in that the sunlight is reflected of the blades surface.
 Reflectance is caused by the intermittent reflection of the sunlight in front the rotating blades which reflects the light at a given angle as the wind turbine blades rotate.
 Blade reflection of the sunlight, which can be visible for some distance on a bright sunny day has the potential to annoy people.
 It is possible to reduce the amount of reflection by careful choice of blade colour and surface finishes.